AdamWongCH/analytics-thinking/2-Problem-Framing/README.md

 Each step builds on the previous one:

-* understand the problem
+* understand the concept
-* refine the question
+* refine a problem
-* apply structured thinking
+* apply the thinking

 ---